 What Does This Mean?

 You may be able to continue using the Cradle and app as long as they continue to operate properly.
+The app will only function with your current smart device and operating system.
+The Share app will cease to function if you upgrade your OS after May 15, 2017.
 Should you have technical difficulties with the Cradle or app after that date, you should cease using them and notify Technical Support at 877‐339‐2664.

 What Can I Do?